Briar Cottages Loch Earn Luxury and Pet Friendly Self Catering Holidays

 Loch Earn's Achray House Hotel, has been offering a free and subsidised delivery service of hot meals for vulnerable locals with regular takeaway menus for others within a radius of about 6 local villages.
 The takeaway and delivery service will be offered to local self catering guests after lockdown and before hotel restaurants are fully open again.

 We are appreciative of tourism associations like Visit Scotland, The Association of Self Catering Scotland, the Scottish Tourism Alliance and others like the Federation of Small Businesses, who have been working non stop to support our industry on employment and financial assistance guidelines.
 They are constantly in touch with the Scottish government, lobbying and sharing, ensuring that there will be a national approach to recovery, with cleaning protocols and other guidance.
 Visit Scotland has helped by promoting and encouraging image sharing on social media and by informing the world about Scotland's rich experiences.
 Holidays to consider in safer times.
-For example, look at this YouTube video Absence makes the heart grow fonder..
+Absence makes the heart grow fonder..

 poppies in bloom at Briar Cottages